Skip to main content

 I had a fantastic opportunity to participate in Roundhay Open Studios at St Edmunds church as a guest artist during the early May bank holiday in 2025.
 The chance to talk to so many visitors about my work was very insightful.

-I was delighted to sell quite a few pieces along with greeting cards.
+I was delighted to sell quite a few pieces and greeting cards.
 Some visitors kindly took the time to share their thoughts:

 Shopping Cart